 - Physicians, pharmacists, nurses and dentists

 - Business executives

-At Recovery Keys, we’re experienced with working with employers, licensing boards and the court system to ensure professionals struggling with drug or alcohol addiction and co-occurring mental health disorders get the help they need to achieve a lasting sobriety.
+Our doctors and chemical dependency counselors are experienced with working with employers, licensing boards and the court system to ensure professionals struggling with drug or alcohol addiction and co-occurring mental health disorders get the help they need to achieve a lasting sobriety.